dedalus94/multinational-retail-data-centralisation/README.md

 - **data_cleaning.py**
   - Contains methods unique to each data source that clean each table as well as methods used multiple times (e.g. to format dates)

-Two SQL files are also in the folder: **fix_data_types.sql** that handles data type, minor data manipulation as well as creating the star-based schema.
-The **milestone_4.sql** is an example of SQL queries to get insights from the data
+Two SQL files are also in the folder:
+**fix_data_types.sql** that handles data type, minor data manipulation as well as creating the star-based schema.
+And **milestone_4.sql** file that contains examples of SQL queries to get insights from the data and it also serves the purpose of validating the data, given that the result of the queries has been compared to the assignment.